 Though Paul had left Judaism, he did not bypass opportunities to go to the synagogues to preach.
 "Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 Then Paul, as his custom was, went in to them, and for three Sabbaths reasoned with them from the Scriptures, explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, "This Jesus whom I preach to you is the Christ" " (Acts 17:1-3).
 Such did not interfere with his worship as a Christian since Jews met on the Sabbath and Christians met on the first day of the week.

 I would say that if you can speak at this denomination without it interfering with your worship with the saints, then you have an opportunity to spread the gospel to an audience that normally would not hear the truth.
 Use it well to speak the truth clearly.
 Perhaps, like Paul, you will find a few who will listen.

 Thank you for the answer to my question.
-I must say that finding your web site is one of the greatest things that has happened to me.
-I am getting new understanding through your site.
-May the Lord continue to strenghten you to do more for Him in Christ name.
+I must say that finding your website is one of the greatest things that has happened to me.
+I am getting a new understanding through your site.
+May the Lord continue to strengthen you to do more for Him in Christ's name.
 Amen!